cake-build/website/input/docs/writing-builds/preprocessor-directives/tool/nuget-provider.md

 # Prerelease

-To install prerelease tools the `prerelease` parameter needs to be passed.
+To install prerelease tools without defining a specific `version` (i.e. latest prerelease version available), the `prerelease` parameter needs to be passed.

 ## Example